Jithin M. S.: FC Kerala

 Jithin MS started his career with F.C.
 Kerala in 2016.

-Kerala Blasters
+Kerala Blasters Reserves

 After a successful campaign in Kerala Premier League.
 Jithin MS was signed by Kerala Blasters FC by paying a transfer fee to F.C.
 Kerala.
+He appeared for the Kerala Blasters B in I-League 2nd Division but never went on to play for the first team.
 He was loaned to Ozone F.C. in 2018.

 Gokulam Kerala

 Gokulam Kerala signed Jithin MS on free transfer from Kerala Blasters FC in 2019.
 On 9 January 2021, Jithin made his first appearance for Gokulam Kerala FC as a 74th minute substitute.
 In the 2021–22 I-League season, he scored a goal against Real Kashmir in their 5–1 win.

 At the 2022 AFC Cup group-stage opener, Jithin MS and his side achieved a historic 4–2 win against Indian Super League side ATK Mohun Bagan, in which he scored a goal.

 NorthEast United

 On 18 August 2022, Jithin Joined NorthEast United on a 3 years deal.
 He made his debut for the club on 2 September against Sudeva Delhi, coming on as a 61st minute substitute for Sandeep Thapa and NorthEast United won the match in 2-0 scoreline.